cometbft/cometbft/docs/references/qa/CometBFT-QA-v1.md

 #### Test results with latency emulation

-As expected, the introduction of emulated latencies to the network results in a degradation of performance for `v1` compared to `v1` without latency emulation, althugh not by an order of magnitude.
+As expected, the introduction of emulated latencies to the network results in a degradation of performance for `v1` compared to `v1` without latency emulation, although not by an order of magnitude.
 Moving forward with the next QA tests, it may be prudent to consider adjusting the saturation point to a slightly lower value.
 Determining this adjustment will require conducting new experiments on the network with latency emulation.